poulsp/PspMultiRoomPlayer/README.md

 Run ./setup.sh
 to create the virtual python environment.

-Insert at the buttom of /etc/asound.conf or where your config is. replace the X "hw:X,0" with your soundcard number. show the soundcard and number with aplay -l
+Insert at the buttom of /etc/asound.conf or where your config is, if you have one that not for sure.

     pcm.snapcastSpeaker {